-As time went by, more problems began developing.
+As time went on, more problems began developing.
 Both Ryan and Claire knew something was wrong in their marriage but neither understood what was happening or what to do about it.
 They felt they couldn’t go to the pastor of their Bible church for help since neither of them could even articulate what the problem actually was.

 Later we’ll return to Ryan and Claire’s story to see what happened, but now I want to switch and introduce you to another couple who also had to learn about the value of vulnerability.

 Emma was too scared to talk to her parents about what she had seen, so she shared it with her best friend, a girl in the next grade named Amanda.
-Unfortunately, Amanda gossiped about this to the rest of the girls at the school.
-Emma was so hurt by this that she vowed never to talk to anyone about her problems again and never to share her deepest feelings.
+Tragically, however, Amanda gossiped about this to the rest of the girls at the school.
+Emma was so hurt by this that she vowed never to talk to anyone about her problems again.
+She vowed never to share her deepest feelings.
 In the years that followed, Emma found herself instinctively keeping her closest friends at arms-distance so as not to get hurt.
 Even as an adult, she found it hard to share deeply with anyone, even her best friend Lizzy.

 “Maybe I’m just being selfish,” a self-critical Emma shared one afternoon with her friend Lizzy during their weekly get-together at Starbucks.

 In the conversation that followed, Emma explained to Lizzy how she was nervous sharing her feelings in case she was rejected.
 She shared how she had never got over what happened at school when Amanda had betrayed her by gossiping about the sensitive information she had confided.

 “There is no safe investment.
 To love at all is to be vulnerable.
 Love anything, and your heart will certainly be wrung and possibly be broken.
 If you want to make sure of keeping it intact, you must give your heart to no one, not even to an animal.
 Wrap it carefully round with hobbies and little luxuries; avoid all entanglements; lock it up safe in the casket or coffin of your selfishness.
 But in that casket – safe, dark, motionless, airless – it will change.
 It will not be broken; it will become unbreakable, impenetrable, irredeemable.
 The alternative to tragedy, or at least to the risk of tragedy, is damnation.
-The only place outside Heaven where you can be perfectly safe from all the dangers and perturbations of love is Hell..”
+The only place outside Heaven where you can be perfectly safe from all the dangers and perturbations of love is Hell.”[i]

 After reading this, Emma was quiet for about fifteen seconds, taking in the import of these words.
 Lizzy broke the silence, saying, “Let me read you another passage that occurs on the next page.”
 Then she read the following:

 “We shall draw nearer to God, not by trying to avoid the sufferings inherent in all loves, but by accepting them and offering them to Him; throwing away all defensive armour.
-If our hearts need to be broken, and if He chooses this as the way in which they should break, so be it.”Ru
+If our hearts need to be broken, and if He chooses this as the way in which they should break, so be it.”[ii]

-Lizzy emailed these quotes to Emma, who re-read them multiple times over the next few days.
-Emma began to see that one of her basic problems was a fear of vulnerability, rooted in her anxiety about being hurt.
+Lizzy later emailed these quotes to Emma, who re-read them multiple times over the next few days.
+Emma began to see that one of her basic problems was a fear of vulnerability, rooted in anxiety about being hurt.

 Gratitude and Vulnerability

 Sometimes in the self-help literature, people are encouraged just to assert they are happy even when they are not, and to deny the frailty and weakness that is part of being human.
-There are some interesting studies showing often this type of false optimism not only fails to achieve the intended result, but can actually make people more miserable.
+There are some interesting studies showing often this type of false optimism not only fails to achieve the intended result, but can actually make people more miserable.[iii]
 Gratitude is different, however.
-Gratitude is not about gritting your teeth and saying things are fine when they are not; rather, gratitude involves acknowledging one’s sufferings, accepting them, but then interpreting those sufferings in a spiritual way.
+Gratitude is not about gritting your teeth and saying things are fine when they are not; rather, gratitude involves acknowledging and accepting our sufferings, but then interpreting the pain in a spiritual way.